-As a second step, potential sustainability topics and aspects were identified and categorised on the basis of a so-called "long list".
-In addition to the general topics environment, employee matters, social concerns, and corporate governance, particular emphasis was placed on the identification of industry-specific and pbb Group-specific aspects.

-The third step comprised the assessment of the aspects identified as relevant for pbb Group with regard to their materiality, pbb Group employees determined the relevance for individual stakeholder groups by simulating stakeholder roles.
+The same applies to the topics and aspects considered to be material; these were reviewed based on a so-called "long list".
+In addition to the general topics environment, employee matters, social concerns, and corporate governance, particular emphasis was placed once more on the identification of industry-specific and pbb Group-specific aspects.
+The assessment of the topics and aspects with regard to their business relevance and their impact on the Bank's business activities, as well as their position in the value chain, did not change on the previous year, which is why the CSR Committee affirmed them for the non-financial report 2018.
+The aspects identified as relevant for pbb Group were assessed with regard to their materiality. pbb Group's CSR Officers assessed the business relevance and the impact on business activities according to the German CSR Directive Implementation Act (CSR-Richtlinie-Umsetzungsgesetz).
+The relevance for individual stakeholder groups was determined via the simulation of stakeholder roles, performed by pbb Group employees.
 The employees involved represented different areas and various functions with close contact to the relevant stakeholders.
 They were thus able to see things from the respective stakeholders' view in the best way possible.
-In addition, pbb Group's CSR Officers assessed the business relevance and impact of business activities according to the German CSR Directive Implementation Act.

 The results of the materiality analysis were presented to and discussed within the CSR Committee.
+Minor deviations from the previous year occurred, however without impact on the thresholds relevant for determining materiality.

 The following topics and aspects were identified as material for pbb Group's non-financial report: